isomerpages/nparks-gardening/page-index/pests/_posts/2023-07-13-post-Aphids.md

 <p>Like Mealy Bugs, Aphids produce honeydew, a sweet waste fluid while feeding, which attracts ants.
 As a result, ants may guard and care for groups of aphids, which is how they got the common name of ant cow.
 Large clusters of ants can thus be indicative of an aphid infestation!
 Honeydew on plants also encourages the growth of sooty mould, which you are more likely to see before you spot aphids on your plants.</p>
 		<img title="Green aphids clustered on the stem of a mint plant.
 Photo by Victoria Lim" src="/images/Biodiversity/aphids%20-%20mentha%201victorialim.jpg">
 <p>Aphids generally do not cause a lot of damage when caught early.
 However, if left unattended, aphids will eventually weaken your plant, causing stunted growth, fruit deformities or even death.
 They also spread many viral plant diseases as they travel plant to plant to reproduce.</p>
 	<p> As with all pests, aphids generally attack plants that are already unhealthy.
-Check your plant for additional problems such as root rot from waterlogging, etoilation from a lack of sunlight, or competition with other plants due to a lack of space.  <a href="#cultural_control"> Cultural control</a> methods should be implemented to prevent your plants from becoming unhealthy in the first place. </p>
+Check your plant for additional problems such as root rot from waterlogging, etoilation from a lack of sunlight, or competition with other plants due to a lack of space.  <a href="/page-index/horticulture-techniques/pest-control/#cultural_control"> Cultural control</a> methods should be implemented to prevent your plants from becoming unhealthy in the first place. </p>
 <br>
 </section>